imAdityaSharma/maxray_docs-obs/Micro-service architecture.md

 2. **Orchestration**:
     - Kubernetes: For managing containerized services and ensuring scalability.
 3. **API Gateway**:
-    - Kong API Gateway or AWS API Gateway: For routing, monitoring, and securing API requests.
+    - Kong/tyk API Gateway: For routing, monitoring, and securing API requests.
-4. **Monitoring and Logging**:
+4. **Monitoring and Logging**: (conceptual to for now)
     - Prometheus + Grafana: For real-time monitoring and visualization.
     - ELK Stack (Elasticsearch, Logstash, Kibana): For log aggregation and analysis.
 5. **CI/CD**: